Everything else could be going well in your fish tank until the nitrate levels shoot up, after which things take a nosedive.

 In addition to this, installing an LED light, over the refugium will encourage the growth of algae.

-Algae is really good at sucking up excessive nitrates from aquarium water.
+Aquatic algae are really good at sucking up excessive nitrate.

-The upfront cost of setting up such a system is a bit higher, compared to the other methods listed here but the long-term health effects on your fish will speak for themselves.
+The upfront cost of setting up such a system is a bit higher, compared to the other methods listed here but the long-term success will speak for itself.

-Setting up a refugium where the de-nitrifying bacteria can convert nitrates into Nitrogen is a really efficient tactic to keep nitrate at a safe level in a fish tank.
+Setting up a refugium where the de-nitrifying bacteria can convert nitrate into Nitrogen is a really efficient tactic to keep it at safe levels in an aquarium.

 It requires extra space, so only venture into it if you can afford to have a place for the refugium.

 Bear in mind that with everything in order, this setup has the potential to almost completely remove the nitrates from a freshwater aquarium, which in turn eliminates the need for frequent water changes.